zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_winsrv/_index.md

     --parameters <The *azuredeploy.parameters.json* parameters file location>
     ```

-    > **Note: Make sure that you are using the same Azure resource group name as the one you created in the previous step**
+    > **Note: Make sure that you are using the same Azure resource group name as the one you created in the previous step.**

     For example: